AndreiSager/AndreiSager/README.md

 - 👋 Hi, I’m @LordBrim
-- 👀 I’m interested in game development, ai, and machine learning.
+- 👀 I used to be interested in game development, ai, and machine learning.
+Now I am interested in android software development and e-commerce.
 - 🌱 I’m currently learning html, css, and javascript to create my online portfolio.
 - 💞️ I’m looking to collaborate on ...
 I don't know yet.
 - 📫 How to reach me ...
 I am not yet done setting up.